-Another great English highlight.
+The Cotswolds are another great English highlight.
 The rambling hills and picture-perfect towns and villages with cute cottages like these.
 You may even find a thatched roof or two.
-Go hiking in the surrounding countryside and spend your evenings sat by a roaring fire in a local pub.
+Take a Cotswolds road trip, go hiking in the surrounding countryside and spend your evenings sat by a roaring fire in a local pub.

 Ah, one of my favourite places.
 Somewhere I loved so much that I visited twice.
 With its beautiful coastline, azure ocean contrasting with the bright red-roofed walled city, you won’t get bored of taking photos here!
 Keep your eyes peeled for film locations from Game of Thrones!
 The walk around the city walls is just spectacular but I also recommend getting out of the city and doing a few island trips!

 Further north and inland, you will find this spectacular waterfalls, a UNESCO site.
 A wooden pathway weaves between waterfalls big and small separating 16 lakes allowing you to get really close to the beautiful cascades.
 Your camera will definitely be getting a good work out!

 If you can afford the price tag, Copenhagen is worth adding to your Europe bucket list!
 The scandi chic design influences, vibrant colours, clean waterways make it a great city to visit.

 Transport yourself to a world with Count Dracula at large by visiting this neo-renaissance castle in Sinaia, 77km from Bucharest.
 Set in the Carpathian mountains and surrounded by forest, it really is like entering the pages of a storybook.
 Whilst you are there visit the smaller but equally alluring Pelisor castle, a nearby monastery and then get the gondola up to a vantage point and hike back down!